So how do waterfalls get formed?

 As the water precipitates from the sky, gravity takes over and the water collected on land ultimately drains back into the oceans.

 Now that you know how the water cycle works, keep this in mind the next time you see industrial waste, sewage, or other junk that gets flushed out into the oceans.
 Guess where all that junk goes!
-That's right, to the bottom of the oceans where most of life on earth exists!
-Just something else to worry about as Global Warming deservedly gets all the headlines, but Oceanic Acidity (i.e. the oceans are becoming more like acid) might be the pink elephant in the room!
-Anyways, that's another topic but at least the water cycle sheds some light about this very troubling issue.
+That’s right, it goes stays in the oceans where most of life on earth exists!
+So that’s just something else to worry about as Global Warming deservedly gets all the headlines, but the impact of our activities on the food chain might be the pink elephant in the room!
+Anyways, that’s another topic but at least the water cycle sheds some light about this very troubling issue.

 Finally, let’s delve deeper into how the water moves from mountains to oceans.